Eddy-Nasreddine/Python-Music-Bot/README.md

    ```sh
    git clone https://github.com/Adib-Nasreddine/Python-Music-Bot
    ```
-3. Put in your unique bot token which will be at the bottom of the code
+3. Put in your unique bot token into the python script which will be at the bottom of the code
 4. Finally just run the code on your pc or laptop

 <p align="right">(<a href="#readme-top">back to top</a>)</p>